Best Guide To Calasetta, Sardinia: 7 Beaches + Attractions

 Visit the Calasetta Museum of Contemporary Art

 Calasetta Museum of Contemporary Art (MACC) is one of the best museums in Sardinia.
-It is located in a former slaughterhouse, over two floors, and it is mostly dedicated to pieces that date back to the second half of the 20th century, with a strong focus on abstract and constructivist art and art from the 1960s and 1970s.
+It is located in a former slaughterhouse, over two floors.
+The exhibit includes pieces that date from the second half of the 20th century, with a strong focus on abstract and constructivist art and art from the 1960s and 1970s.

-There is a permanent exhibit entirely dedicated to Ermanno Leinardi, a local artist; as well as temporary ones.
+There is a permanent exhibit on Ermanno Leinardi, a local artist; as well as temporary ones.
+Just make sure to check on the official website for the opening times as they may vary.

 Admire the view of the Mangiabarche Lighthouse

 The area where the Mangiabarche lighthouse is located is simply splendid.
 Visit in the summer and you will find a tiny beach with clear water perfect for snorkeling and diving.
-Go on a windy day and the scenery will be completely different, with the strong waves breaking on the shore on the rocks where the lighthouse is perched.
+Go on a windy day – like last time I visited – and the scenery will be completely different, with the strong waves breaking on the shore on the rocks where the lighthouse is perched.

-The name, Mangiabarche (Boat Eater, in English) is clearly evocative of what has happened – and continues happening.
+The name, Mangiabarche (Boat Eater, in English) is clearly evocative of what has happened here – and continues happening.
 Despite the presence of the lighthouse, boats regularly crash there.
+Looking at the strong currents and the winds, it’s easy to see why!

 Go to Nido dei Passeri